Our Governing Body

 • Targets for school improvement

-• Develop and review policies identified within the school’s policy review programme and in accordance with its delegated powers (e.g. sex education and pupil discipline/behaviour).
+• Develop and review policies identified within the school’s policy review programme and in accordance with its delegated powers (e.g. RHSE and pupil discipline/behaviour).

-• Ensure that the school’s policy on SEND is consistent with the Code of Practice and Equalities Act and receive termly reports from the Headteacher/SENDCo and an annual report from the SEND Governor.
+• Ensure that the school’s policy on SEND is consistent with the Code of Practice and Equalities Act, most recent KCSIE updates and receive termly reports from the Headteacher/SENDCo and an annual report from the SEND Governor.

 • Ensure the school complies with the provisions of the Equalities Act 2010.

-• Where necessary ensure that all pupils have access to careers advice.
+• Where necessary ensure that all pupils have access to independent careers advice.

-• Monitor and evaluate the quality of teaching and learning and the impact on rates of pupils progress and standards of achievement
+• Monitor and evaluate the quality of education and the impact of the curriculum including RHSE

-• Monitor and evaluate provision for all groups of vulnerable children e.g. looked after children and ensure all their needs have been identified and addressed.
+• Monitor and evaluate provision for all groups of vulnerable children e.g. children looked after and children in need and ensure all their needs have been identified

 • Set priorities for improvement and monitor and evaluate the impact of improvement plans which relate to the committee’s area of operation.